guyabel/wcde-shiny/README.md

 do_label.R produces the set of objects in label.RData.
 It contains
  * lists of indicator names, country names, age groups, etc., etc., used in the drop down fields
- * ind data.frame which has details on which indicators are available by which dimension.
+ * ind data.frame: details on which indicators are available by which dimension.
- * geog data.frame which has details on which country, areas and region names and codes.
+ * geog data.frame: details on country, areas and region names and codes.
- * dimen data.frame which has details on scenario, age, sex and education dimensions.
+ * dimen data.frame: details on scenario, age, sex and education dimensions.
- * faq data.frame which is displayed in the FAQ tab.
+ * faq data.frame: displayed in the FAQ tab.
- * assump data.frame which has details on projection assumptions used in each scenario-country combination The objects in label.RData are loaded at the top of the ui.R script.
+ * assump data.frame: details on projection assumptions used in each scenario-country combination The objects in label.RData are loaded at the top of the ui.R script.

 The ui.R script refers to a number of files in order to control the layout including: